When the Byrds Reunited for Roy Orbison, Complete With Bob Dylan

 It’s possible there was some confusion because Dylan’s original version of the song contains four verses.
 The Byrds, intent on cutting a radio-friendly single running less than three minutes, used only the second verse.
 Regardless, the song proceeded toward an equally uncertain but satisfactory ending after around five minutes.
 “Thank you, all!”
 Crosby told the delighted crowd.

 The following year, all five classic-era members of the Byrds – McGuinn, Clark, Hillman, Crosby and Clarke – put their differences aside to appear together for their Rock & Roll Hall of Fame induction.
 It was the last time they’d do so: Clark died four months later, and Clarke passed away in 1993.

 McGuinn later rejected the idea of any more reunions: “David and I have talked about this at length, and to me a reunion would just be for the money.
 We’d go out and play some sheds, maybe gross a couple of million dollars and split it four or five ways.
 I’m not attracted to expensive things.
 I don’t need a Ferrari or anything like that. ...
 I’m happy with the Byrds as a good memory.”

-Still, McGuinn did reunite with Hillman in 2018, marking the 50th anniversary of their album Sweetheart of the Rodeo.
+Hillman and McGuinn played together in 2018, marking the 50th anniversary of the Byrds' album Sweetheart of the Rodeo.
 That led to another round of issues, because they didn’t invite Crosby to take part.
-He had been fired by the time the 1968 LP was recorded.
+Of course, Crosby had been fired by the time that 1968 LP was recorded.
 Nevertheless, McGuinn and Hillman had to explain that they didn't meant to upset him.